wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/introduction-to-pid.rst

 Next Steps
 ----------

-Now that you have learned a bit about the math of a PID controller, :ref:`get hands-on with some tuning exercises. <docs/software/advanced-controls/introduction/tuning-pid-controller:Tuning a PID Controller>`.
+Now that you have learned a bit about the math of a PID controller, :ref:`get hands-on experience with some tuning exercises <docs/software/advanced-controls/introduction/tuning-pid-controller:Tuning a PID Controller>`.